malach-it/developers.boruta/docs/code-grant.md

 #### Step D: access token request

-**Description**
 The client uses the authorization code to request an access token.
 This involves server configuration for client authentication and validating the authorization code.

 **Configuration**